RobolinkInc/doc-v2/docs/codrone-edu/blockly/Senior/02-Flight-Variables/05-move.md

 ---

 ![move block image](move.PNG)
 Moves the CoDrone EDU for a specific duration of time after flight variables have been set.
-Use the version without a paramter to have the CoDrone EDU move indefinitely.
+Use the version without a parameter to have the CoDrone EDU move indefinitely.

 ##### Parameters
-**seconds**: any integer or decimal value (from -infinity to +inifnity)
+**duration**: any positive integer in seconds

 ##### Returns